HMT Rohna

-HMT Rohna was a British India Steam Navigation Company passenger and cargo liner that was built on Tyneside in 1926 as SS Rohna and requisitioned as a troop ship in 1940. ("HMT" stands for Hired Military Transport.)
+HMT Rohna was a British India Steam Navigation Company passenger and cargo liner that was built on Tyneside in 1926 as SS Rohna and requisitioned as a troop ship in 1940. ("HMT" stands for His Majesty's Transport.)
 Rohna was sunk in the Mediterranean in November 1943 by a Henschel Hs 293 guided glide bomb launched by a Luftwaffe aircraft.
 More than 1,100 people were killed, most of whom were US troops.

 Building

 In 1925, British India Line ordered two new ships for its Madras–Nagapatam–Singapore service.
 They were sister ships but were built by different shipyards and had different engines.
 Hawthorn Leslie and Company built Rohna at its shipyard at Hebburn on Tyneside.
 Barclay, Curle and Company built Rajula in Glasgow on Clydeside.
 Both ships were launched and completed in 1926.

 Rohna was launched on 24 August 1926 and completed on 5 November.
 She was named after a village in Sonipat, Punjab, India.
 She had 15 corrugated furnaces that heated five single-ended boilers with a combined heating surface of 14080 sqft.
 These fed steam at 215 lbf/in2 to two four-cylinder quadruple expansion steam engines, developing a total of 984 NHP.
 Each engine drove one of the ship's twin screws, giving Rohna 984 NHP or 5,000 ihp.
 She achieved 14.3 kn on her sea trials and had a cruising speed of 12.5 kn.

 By 1934, Rohna carried wireless direction finding equipment.